freeeranger/macarena/README.md

 # Macarena
-A WIP simple declarative configuration system for MacOS
+A WIP simple setup system for MacOS

 ## Installation
 Run this command: